psychemedia/island-storynotes/last_duel.md

 At eight o'clock the parties met at the Dolphin; walked at no great distance from each other, to a field adjacent to the town.
 The seconds attended, and a doctor was at hand.
 Twelve paces were measured, and the combatants took each his ground.
 On the delivery of the pistols, Sutton instructed his second to say to Major Lockyer, that he never intended to give him offence, and that he was willing to make that confession as an apology, but could not think of offering one framed in humbler terms; also, that he would not return the Major's fire, presuming that standing to be shot at like a post would expiate his unintentional offence, and that he possessed the courage with which the name of Cochrane had ever before been allied.

 Major Lockyer called for the signal to fire, which was given by the dropping of a handkerchief, and Sutton fell, being shot through the heart.
-Lockyer, Redsdale, and Hands instantly fled ; the doctor remained with the body, but it was of no avail; the ball entered by the right breast, penetrated both ventricles of the heart, and burrowed itself in the integuments of the left side.
+Lockyer, Redsdale, and Hands instantly fled; the doctor remained with the body, but it was of no avail; the ball entered by the right breast, penetrated both ventricles of the heart, and burrowed itself in the integuments of the left side.

 The Coroner's Inquest has returned a verdict of *Wilful Murder* against the principal and both seconds.
 Sutton's second is in custody, and hopes are entertained that the two others cannot escape.
 The above particulars are on the Coroner's record, and may be published without reproach.